-Fig. 3.7 - Non Trafficked Amenity Area
+Fig. 3.7 - Non-Trafficked Amenity Area

 Minimum/Maximun Cover Depths

-ApplicationMinimum Cover (mm)Minimum Cover (mm)Maximum Cover (mm)Flexiable Pavement (eg Asphalt)Rigid Pavement (eg Reinforced Concrete)Trafficked or non-trafficked
+Application Minimum Cover (mm) Flexible Pavement (eg Asphalt) Minimum Cover (mm) Rigid Pavement (eg Reinforced Concrete) Maximum Cover (mm) Trafficked or non-trafficked

 Non-Trafficked 600 600 2400

-Car park & LCV Traffic 600 6002 2400
+Car Park & LCV Traffic 600 600 2400

 HGV Traffic 950 600 2400

 This value may be reduced to a lower level if construction traffic can be eliminated from the area over the installation.
-Contact JFC for more information
+Contact info@ifccivils.com for more information.

-Cover to underside of pavement for trafficked applications due to traffic from construction equipment installing the pavement layer
+Cover to underside of pavement for trafficked applications due to traffic from construction equipment installing the pavement layer.

-Maximum Burial depth assumes a soil density of 2000kg/m, for lighter soils deeper burials are possible, contact JFC for more information.
+Maximum Burial depth assumes a soil density of 2000kg/mY, for lighter soils deeper burials are possible.
+Contact info@jfccivils.com for more information.